GRAINS-Corn climbs on dry U.S. conditions, wheat follows; soybeans mixed

 "The impression is that Russian authorities did not grant a waiver for a lower price sale to Egypt so it looks like the $240 level is being imposed," one grain trader said.

-(Additional reporting by Michael Hogan in Hamburg and Matthew Chye in Singapore; Editing by David Goodman and Richard Chang)
+(Additional reporting by Michael Hogan in Hamburg and Matthew Chye in Singapore; Editing by David Goodman, Richard Chang and Grant McCool)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))